Best Equity Release Rates in the UK in 2025: Compared & Reviewed

 This could indirectly affect the rate, as bigger loans could be subject to higher figures to make up for the lender's increased risk.4

-What Influences Equity Release Mortgage Rates and Market Trends?
+What Factors Influence Equity Release Mortgage Rates and Market Trends in 2025?

-How Is Interest Repaid on Equity Release Plans in the UK?
+How Is Interest Repaid on Equity Release Plans?

 In the UK, equity release interest is repaid from the property sale proceeds when the borrower dies or enters long-term care, allowing homeowners to access funds without making regular payments.